questdb/questdb.io/blog/2021-06-15-high-cardinality-time-series-data-performance.md

   alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads workers" height={415}
   src="/img/blog/2021-06-15/maximum-throughput-by-device-scale-6-threads-ryzen.png"
-  title="TODO - placeholder: TSBS results comparing the maximum ingestion throughput of QuestDB, InfluxDB, ClickHouse, and TimescaleDB" width={650}
+  title="TSBS results using 6 threads on AMD Ryzen 3970X"
+  width={650}
 />

-QuestDB hits maximum throughput on this machine with 1M devices, with other systems performing better than on the AWS instance.
+QuestDB hits maximum throughput with 1M devices during this run, with other systems performing better than on the AWS instance.
 We can assume that TimescaleDB is disk-bound as results change dramatically based on difference between the tests run on the EC2 instance.
+QuestDB performance peaks when using four workers and slows down at sixteen, which is likely due to contention between the threads.

+One key observation is that QuestDB handles high-cardinality data better with 16 workers.
+When cardinality is low, using fewer threads leads to an overall higher maximum throughput, but a steeper drop in ingestion rates when going from 1M devices to 10M:

+<Screenshot
+  alt="High-cardinality time series benchmark results showing ingestion performance of QuestDB when using four versus 16 threads" height={415}
+  src="/img/blog/2021-06-15/questdb-max-throughput-by-number-threads.png"
+  title="TSBS results for QuestDB using 4 and 16 threads on AWS EC2 m5.8xlarge"
+  width={650}
+/>

 ## Why QuestDB can easily ingest time series data with high-cardinality